-No refund of room charges will be made to students who are required to withdraw for academic or disciplinary reasons (not applicable to GA students).
+No refund of room charges will be made to students who are required to withdraw for academic or disciplinary reasons.
 Refunds for meals missed as a result of disciplinary withdrawals and/or other extended time periods due to major illness or death will be at the rate of the refund allowed by the institution's food service vendor.